Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Conclusion and Discussion

-\section{CONCLUSION AND DISCUSSION}
+\section{Conclusion and Discussion}

-In this paper, we presented a novel generative model called DiffStru by combing both partially observed structure and diffusion information of a network to efficiently infer the missing data.
-By fitting suitable distributions and estimating parameters with Gibbs sampling, we embedded the observations in a low-dimensional latent space.
-DiffStru learns the latent factors during the inference, and hence can be utilized to solve other related network classification problems such as community detection.
-We conducted several experiments on synthetic and real datasets for measuring the effectiveness of DiffStru.
-As a future work, instead of the inner product of latent matrices, a deep-learning approach can be utilized for model inference, in order to capture the complex relations of the data.
-In addition, our generative model can be extended to support more coupling relations.
+Although, in the past, researchers have worked on predicting the missing links of the network using existing links or inferring the structure from the cascades, completing cascades and links with the concurrent incompleteness in both of them has not been considered.
+In this paper, we presented a novel generative model called DiffStru by combing a network's partially observed structure and diffusion information to infer the missing data efficiently.
+We embedded the observations in a low-dimensional latent space by fitting suitable distributions and estimating parameters with Gibbs sampling.
+DiffStru learns the latent factors during inference and can be utilized to solve other related network classification problems, such as community detection.
+We conducted several experiments on synthetic and real datasets to measure the effectiveness of DiffStru. {To extend the proposed method, we can use different prior distributions for different link observer variables if we can obtain more network data, such as the profile and features of users.} {In future work, instead of the inner product of latent matrices, a deep-learning approach can be utilized for model inference to capture the complex relations of the data.
+In addition, our generative model can be extended to support more coupling relations.} {Another future direction of this work is extending the model to a dynamic framework by using the diffusion and structure of previous snapshots to forecast the next step of network evolution and predict the cascade sequences.
+Therefore, the model can infer the addition and removal of links caused by users joining or leaving the network.
+The creation time of links can also be estimated.}